bobbyiliev/introduction-to-sql/ebook/en/content/002-install-mysql.md

 Then follow the prompt and finally choose a secure password and save it in a secure place like a password manager.

 With that, you would have MySQL installed on your Ubuntu server.
-The above should also work just fine on Debina.
+The above should also work just fine on Debian.

 ### Install MySQL on Mac